 We need Pennsylvania.

-And listen, for those of you living in Pennsylvania, thanks in large part to the stimulus that was provided by those middle class tax cuts, Pennsylvania's unemployment rate reached 3.9% in March.
+And listen, for those of you living in Pennsylvania, thanks in large part to the stimulus that was provided by those middle-class tax cuts, Pennsylvania's unemployment rate reached 3.9% in March.

 That's the lowest level ever recorded.

-And Pennsylvania businesses have added 123,000, over 123,000 jobs under President Trump, including thousands of jobs in industries like manufacturing that that were like dying under the Obama's regulation happy two terms in office.
+And Pennsylvania businesses have added 123,000, over 123,000 jobs under President Trump, including thousands of jobs in industries like manufacturing that were like dying under the Obama's regulation happy two terms in office.

 So, Eric, you are so right.